vinaysp/RecordShopAPIProject/README.md

 # Features
 Through the use of this application and its API endpoints users are able to;
 - List all albums in the shop's inventory.
-- Retreive details of a specific album by it's id from the inventory.
+- Retrieve details of a specific album by it's id from the inventory.
 - Add new albums to the inventory.
 - Update information about an existing album to the inventory.
 - Delete albums from the inventory using an album's id.